AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

    1. In the **[!UICONTROL Context labels]** field, begin typing `Longitude`, then select it when it appears in the drop-down menu.

+## Export the map visualization as a PDF

+To export the map visualization in PDF format:

+1.